unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ## Paywall configuration

 We've not made any breaking changes as part of the redesign effort.
-However, we have introduced new fields for customizing descriptions on new screens and titles shown on the checkout flow.
+However, we have introduced new fields for customizing descriptions on new screens and to the titles shown on the checkout flow.

 You can find more about them inside the [paywall configuration documentation](https://docs.unlock-protocol.com/tools/paywall/configuring-checkout).